nose-devs/nose/README.txt

 Running tests is easier
 =======================

 nose collects tests automatically, as long as you follow some simple guidelines for organizing your library and test code.
 There's no need to manually collect test cases into test suites.
+Running tests is also more responsive, since nose begins running tests as soon as the first test module is loaded.
 See `Finding and running tests`_ for more.

 Setting up your test environment is easier
 ==========================================